Connect with a certified trainer for free

 • Physical therapy

-• Steroid injection to relieve severe pain
+• Steroid injection to relieve severe lower back nerve compression

-If the pain persists, x-ray guided injection of a corticosteroid can often be helpful.
+• If the pain persists, x-ray-guided injection of a corticosteroid can often be helpful

 Try these exercises to help address your condition: